malaybaku/VMagicMirror/docs/pages/english/tips/perfect_sync.md

 #### Setup Step2.
 Create BlendShapeClip on Unity
 {: .doc-sec2 }

-Import the model with blendshapes created in previous step.
-Then, add BlendShapeClips for each blendshape.
+Import the model, and add following 52 BlendShapeClips.
 Please set the names of the BlendShapeClip as following.

 `BrowInnerUp`
 `BrowDownLeft`